Online Since 1999 Site Secure

 Albania, Anguilla, Antigua, Aruba, Australia, Barbados, Bermuda, Bosnia and Herzegovina, British Virgin Islands, Canada, Cayman Islands, Dominica, Ghana, Grenada, Jamaica, Kenya, Lesotho, Mexico, Montserrat, Mozambique, New Zealand, Saba, Sint Eustatius, Sint Maarten, South Africa, St Kitts and Nevis, St Vincent, St Lucia, Trinidad and Tobago, Turkey and Northern Cyprus, Turks and Caicos, and the US.

-For everyone else, free roaming in Ireland and the Isle of Man is available at no extra cost on all plans except Vodafone Basics, and all of those plans can roam in any of the above destinations too for £2 per day in Europe (or £1 per day if you pay for 8 or 15 days upfront), while the locations above outside Europe cost £6 per day.
+Everyone else can roam in any of the above destinations too for £2.25 per day in Europe (or £1 per day if you pay for 15 days upfront), while the locations above outside Europe cost £6.85 per day.

-There’s a fair use limit when roaming of 25GB, but where Vodafone has the other big networks beat is in offering 5G roaming in some locations.
+There’s a fair use limit when roaming of 25GB, but Vodafone does allow 5G roaming in some locations.

 These include (but are not limited to) Milan, Rome, Turin, Naples and Bologna in Italy, Madrid, Barcelona, Valencia, Seville, Malaga, Zaragoza, Pamplona, Bilbao, La Coruña, Vigo, Vitoria, San Sebastián, Gijón, Logroño and Santander in Spain, Cork, Dublin, Galway, Limerick and Waterford in Ireland, and Cologne, Dusseldorf, Hamburg, Dortmund and Munich (among many others) in Germany.